cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 ## Introduction

-I think we might conclude at this point that there are many different ways to frame the role of the electronic resource librarian.
+I think we might conclude at this point that there are different ways to frame the role of the electronic resource librarian.
-In [The ERM Librarian chapter](01-the-erm-librarian.html), Stachokas (2018) showed how the electronic resource librarian works across technical services and collection development and how this requires a holistic view as well as a specialized understanding of the various processes involved.
+In [The ERM Librarian chapter](01-the-erm-librarian.html), Stachokas (2018) showed how the electronic resource librarian works across technical services and collection development and how this requires a holistic view as well as a specialized understanding of the processes involved.
 Huleberg (2016) illustrated how framing electronic resource librarianship as a technical communicator yields important insights into the work and profession.
 Zhu (2016) used the licensing aspect of electronic resource management work to show how central this activity is to the field's identity.

 In the [Desperately Seeking an ERM Librarian](02-desperately-seeking-erm-librarian.html) section, we reviewed a list of qualifications from current job advertisements for electronic resource librarian positions.
-In Murdock (2010), we learned how these kinds of qualifications are tied to various technological developments.
+In Murdock (2010), we learned how these kinds of qualifications are tied to technological developments.
 As the technology changes, and it changes a lot (see **aside** below), so do the qualifications.
 One of the big takeaways from Harnett's (2014) article, for me at least, is that conceptual knowledge of the relevant technology is as important as the practical knowledge, although the two are not always so easily divorced from each other.